Find out the top five tips for playing with your children and how they can learn through play.

 Research shows that about 1 in 100 children, almost 230 000 Australians, have an ASD and that it is more prevalent in boys than girls.
 The effects of an ASD can often be minimised by early diagnosis and with the right interventions, many children and adults with an ASD show marked improvements.

 Healthy Children Initiative

 The Healthy Children Initiative supports schools and early childhood services to provide safe, healthy and friendly environments for children, their families and the community.
 We can provide support on a range of health priority areas, from healthy eating to sun protection and more!
-See the events calendar for the next school garden network meeting or the next early years cooks network meeting.
+See the events calendar for the next School Garden Network meeting and the next Early Years Cooks Network meeting.